Zergus-work/React/tech-task/README.md

- to run this app you must clone this folder to your local memory, open cloned folder in integreated terminal and enter  'npm install'  than  'npm start'
+ To run this app you must clone this folder to your local memory, open cloned folder in integreated terminal and enter  'npm install'  than  'npm start'